 Individual funding requests for medical treatments that are not available in Lewisham

-In the ever-evolving world of healthcare, new treatments are becoming available all the time, for example cancer drugs, cystic fibrosis treatment or specialised mental health services.
+In the ever-evolving world of healthcare, new treatments are becoming available all the time, for example cystic fibrosis treatment.
 These, and treatments for other specialist medical conditions, are quite often expensive.
 As we have a set amount of funding to work with in Lewisham, difficult decisions sometimes have to be made about whether we are able to purchase some of these treatments.

 Making an individual funding request in Lewisham for medical treatment on your behalf

 Your doctor or hospital consultant is able to make an individual funding request on your behalf for medical treatment that falls outside of those available in Lewisham.
-Requests go to the Individual Funding Requests Team at NHS South London Commissioning Support Unit.
+Requests go to the Individual Funding Requests Team at NHS NEL Commissioning Support Unit.

 The following are considered on a case-by-case basis: